Agents are the heart of your contact center. Investing contact center management effort into their experience will impact your customers.

 Customize key business outcomes based on your contact center’s primary mission and purpose and use these as benchmarks to measure agent performance against.

 To increase agent loyalty, provide consistent and thorough feedback and training to motivate teams.
 Enhance efficiency and data by leveraging new data to uncover areas of improvement.

 Customer feedback tells companies where agents need to improve.
 With that information, companies can target their coaching efforts where it matters and eliminate irrelevant blanket training programs.
 Ultimately, this can lead to an agile contact center that delivers quality while improving customer trust in your company.

 Medallia’s customer feedback surveys include built-in performance triggers that help companies immediately identify competency gaps that adversely affect performance—such as an agent who’s not up to speed on the latest product.
 Traditionally, identifying gaps was a slow process, sometimes taking days or weeks.
 Now companies can spot and handle the issues as they occur, rerouting calls in the interim.
 With this approach, underperforming agents don’t hurt the customer experience –rather, they get the training they need.

-Learn more about how Medallia’s CEM Solution can turn your contact center into a customer loyalty generating hub.
+Learn more about how Medallia’s contact center solution can turn your contact center into a customer loyalty generating hub.